dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.md

 # Expiring Product Email Notifications

-DNSimple monitors the expiration date of your products and sends email notifications when they're at risk of expiring.
+DNSimple monitors the expiration date of your purchased domains and certificates.
+We'll send weekly email notifications to the account owner when these products are 60 days from expiration.

-We monitor the following products:

-- Purchased domains
-- Purchased certificates

-As soon as one of these products enters the 60-day expiration period, we start sending email notifications.

 There are two types of expiring domain notifications:

-- [Product Expiration](/articles/product-expiration-notification) - A digest email containing the list of products expiring within 2 months.
-It's delivered every week if you have products expiring.
+- [Product Expiration](/articles/product-expiration-notification) - An email reminder with a list of products expiring within 2 months.
+This is delivered every week if you have products expiring within 60 days.
-- [Product Expiring Tomorrow](/articles/product-expiring-tomorrow-notification) - A final reminder containing the list of products expiring in less than 24 hours, delivered the day before the expiration date.
+- [Product Expiring Tomorrow](/articles/product-expiring-tomorrow-notification) - An email reminder that lists products expiring in under 24 hours.
+This is a final notice, delivered once the day before the expiration date.

-The notifications are delivered to the email address associated with your account.

 <info>
-ICANN also sends required notifications more frequently about domains registered with us.
-These notifications will be sent to the registrant email address for the domain and cannot be disabled.
+[ICANN](https://www.icann.org/en/resources/registrars/consensus-policies/errp) and our upstream provider will also notify you about the status of your domain via email.
+All notifications will be sent to the listed domain owner.
+These notifications cannot be disabled.
 </info>

-## Disabling Expiration Notifications
+## Disabling expiration notifications

-We provide the ability to [disable expiration notifications on domains that are not set to auto-renew](/articles/disabling-expiration-notifications).
-At this time there is no way to disable other notifications.
+Account owners can [disable expiration notifications](https://support.dnsimple.com/articles/disabling-expiration-notifications) from DNSimple on domains that are not set to auto-renew.
+Registered domain owners will still receive notifications from ICANN and our upstream provider.
+You cannot disable certificate expiration notifications.

+## Changing the contact

+To change the email address that receives these notifications, follow the instructions in [changing the account email](https://support.dnsimple.com/articles/changing-email/#changing-the-account-email).

+## What to do if your domain expires

+If you missed these notifications and your domain expires, you still have the opportunity to retain ownership.
+Follow the instructions in [What Happens When a Domain Expires?](https://support.dnsimple.com/articles/what-happens-when-domain-expires/) to learn what to do if your domain is in a grace period or if it has entered [redemption](https://support.dnsimple.com/articles/restoring-domain/).

+## Have more questions?

+If you have any questions about expiring products or notifications, [contact us](https://dnsimple.com/feedback), and we'll be happy to help.